 7. Is the CCL Training Course still relevant for me if I have already done some leadership training?

 Yes.
 This training course focuses specifically on leadership in the context of climate change, through the lens of culture and creativity.
 It is specific, but will be explored in relation to broader leadership challenges relevant to the cultural sector.

 8. What are the benefits for my employer?

 The CCL Training Course will provide you with knowledge, skills and insights on cultural action on climate change that most organisations are not in a position to provide in-house.
-The experience will enable you to design and implement solutions to environmental sustainability and climate adaptation relevant to your organisation, which will support organisational resilience as well as provoke new ways of thinking about what creative engagement with climate change looks like.
+The experience will enable you to design and implement solutions to climate action relevant to your organisation, which will support organisational resilience as well as provoke new ways of thinking about what creative engagement with climate change looks like